Palestinians defy leaders' health crisis ban on work in settlements

 Palestinian Prime Minister Mohammad Shtayyeh asked the some 25,000 Palestinians who work in settlements in East Jerusalem and the West Bank - areas Israel captured in a 1967 war - to stay home from Thursday as part of efforts to reduce transmission.

-But in the West Bank settlement of Ramat Givat Zeev, Palestinian day labourers dismissed the PA’s order and shrugged off virus fears.
+But in the West Bank settlement of Ramat Givat Zeev, Palestinian day laborers dismissed the PA’s order and shrugged off virus fears.

 “You have to adapt, put yourself in a bit of danger so you can provide food for your children,” said Omar Hamad, a construction supervisor from Ramallah.
 “We have rent, we have expenses, we have lots of things.”